How to set dslr camera focus to infinity

 Calculating the hyperfocal distance can be a complex process that involves factors such as the lens focal length, aperture setting, and sensor size.
 However, there are various online calculators and smartphone apps available that simplify this task.
 These tools allow you to input the relevant parameters and quickly determine the hyperfocal distance for your specific camera and lens combination.

-See also Best crop frame dslr camera
+See also Best dslr to canon camera for less than 500

 Using the hyperfocal distance technique involves adjusting your camera settings to ensure that the image captured is sharp from the foreground to the background.
 First, select a small aperture (e.g., f/16 or f/22) to maximize the depth of field.
 Then, find the hyperfocal distance and adjust the focus ring accordingly.
 Finally, compose your shot and capture the image.